ionic-team/ionic-docs/src/content/building/webview.md

 Cordova and Capacitor apps are hosted on a local HTTP server and are served with the `http://` protocol.
 Some plugins, however, attempt to access device files via the `file://` protocol.
 To avoid difficulties between `http://` and `file://`, paths to device files must be rewritten to use the local HTTP server.
 For example, `file:///path/to/device/file` must be rewritten as `http://<host>:<port>/<prefix>/path/to/device/file` before being rendered in the app.

 For Cordova apps, the [Ionic Web View plugin](https://github.com/ionic-team/cordova-plugin-ionic-webview) provides a utility function for converting File URIs: `window.Ionic.WebView.convertFileSrc()`.
+There is also a corresponding Ionic Native plugin: <a href="https://www.npmjs.com/package/@ionic-native/ionic-webview" target="_blank">`@ionic-native/ionic-webview`</a>.

 For Capacitor apps, the File URIs are converted automatically.